Using Husky with Your Global Git Hooks

 Add your global hooks to the template directory

-At this point, you'll need to move any globally defined git
+At this point, you'll need to move any globally defined git hooks to the new

-template directory underneath a folder named hooks
+template directory underneath a folder named hooks.

 cd /path/to/git-template-dir